Northill: History

 Part of the ancient hundred of Wixamtree, the village was originally known as North Givell, meaning the northern part of territory of the River Ivel.
 A similar version of this place-name is first evidenced in the Domesday Book of 1086 which reads: Nortigble/Nortgiue(le): Pirot and Ralph from Eudo FitzHubert, Walter from Hugh de Beauchamp; William Speke.
 1 1/2 mills.
 A variation of this spelling is "North Yevell" as seen in a 1440s legal record.

 The core of the village's buildings date back to the 14th century.
 To this day many examples of thatched roofing exist around Northill.

 Among the buildings stemming from the 14th century is the village's Anglican Church of St Mary, which is built of ironstone and has been extensively restored over the subsequent centuries.
 The church itself contains fine examples of 17th-century painted glass.

 Sir Humphrey Winch, Lord Chief Justice of Ireland, was born here in 1555.

 In Home Wood is a largely undisturbed, well preserved medieval fishery.
 Alongside are earthworks of a sizeable artificial warren.
 The site is a scheduled monument managed by the Forestry Commission.

-Northill was the baptismal place, and possibly the birthplace, of the famous clockmaker Thomas Tompion, who built the famous Pump Room Clock in 1709 that has since seen active service in the city of Bath.
+Northill was the baptismal place, and possibly the birthplace, of clockmaker Thomas Tompion, who built the Pump Room Clock in 1709 that has since seen active service in the city of Bath.
 Thomas Tompion's father was the village blacksmith, whose forge can still be seen on the Green at Ickwell.